Employer of Record

 Work Permit in Poland

 If your company is looking to expand into Poland, securing the right talent is key to success.
-However, the process of obtaining work permits and visas for international employees can be complex, especially as priority is typically given to local workers.
+However, the process of obtaining work permits and visas for international employees can be complex.
 Navigating the requirements for securing the necessary permits is essential for smooth expansion.

 Work Visas in Poland

-As a member of the European Union (EU), Poland allows citizens from other EU and European Economic Area (EEA) countries, as well as Switzerland, to work without requiring a visa or work permit.
-However, most individuals from outside these regions will need both a visa and a work permit to legally live and work in Poland.
+As a member of the European Union, Poland allows citizens from other EU and EEA countries, as well as Switzerland, to work without requiring a visa or work permit.
+However, most individuals from outside these regions will need a valid basis both to stay and to work legally in Poland.

-Here are the main types of work visas available to non-EU, non-EEA, and non-Swiss citizens:
+Here are the main types of work authorization commonly used for non-EU, non-EEA, and non-Swiss citizens:

-• Work Permit Type C or E: Issued for employees being transferred to Poland through an intracompany transfer.
+• Work Permit Type C or E: Issued in specific cross-border posting or intracompany assignment situations.

 Work Visa Requirements